City of Liverpool F.C.: Ground

 City of Liverpool originally intended to play within Liverpool itself from the start, but suitable facilities did not exist at the time the club was formed, so they were forced to explore other venues.
 In December 2015, the club agreed a deal with Bootle that saw them ground-share in neighbouring Sefton for the 2016–17 and 2017–18 seasons while they continued to search for a permanent home within the city.

 In February 2018, the club was granted a period of exclusivity on a site in Fazakerley by Liverpool City Council, the owners of the site.
 The site at Fazakerley Playing Fields was in a state of disrepair, but the club believed that it could build a 3,000-seat community stadium on the site As part of the stadium announcement, the club also announced that they had signed a further three-year ground-share agreement with Bootle FC. that can take them to the end of the 2020–21 season.

 In March 2021, an announcement from the club informed the supporters that the ground-share agreement with Bootle had expired and the club had entered into a two-year ground-share agreement with Vauxhall Motors in Ellesmere Port, Cheshire.

 In June 2021, the club informed members that it was in the pre-planning process with Liverpool City Council to construct a ground in Fazakerley.

-In March 2022, the club announced that they will play their home games for the 2022–23 season back at Bootle, after instigating the one year break clause with Vauxhall.
+In March 2022, the club announced that they would play their home games for the 2022–23 season back at Bootle, after instigating the one year break clause with Vauxhall.

 In February 2024, Bootle announced that they had terminated the agreement allowing City of Liverpool to be tenants at Bootle, citing breaches of contract on the part of City of Liverpool.
-The club disputed the allegations and the matter is now sub judice.
+The club disputed the allegations.
 For the remainder of 2023–24 season, the club played their games at DCBL Stadium, Widnes and the Van Eupen arena, Ellesmere Port.

-In April 2024, the club reported that they have signed a two year ground-share agreement with DCBL Stadium, Widnes.
+In April 2024, the club reported that they had signed a two year ground-share agreement with DCBL Stadium, Widnes.

 The two-year deal with Widnes was truncated, and in July 2025 the club announced a two-year groundshare deal with Burscough.

+In August 2026, the club announced it had moved to the Heron Eccles Hub for the 2026/27 season.